-Do I Need One Hearing or a Pair of Hearing Aids?
+Do I Need One Hearing Aid or Two Hearing Aids?

 If what goes in one ear goes out the other, is it necessary to have hearing aids in both ears?
 When considering the major purchase of hearing aids, you might think you can skip out and only buy one, but what are the pros and cons?